 Source: Developed by ICF based on data provided by Kline (pers. comm.).
-Notes: Circles indicate daily gauge data.
+Notes: Circles indicate daily gage data.
 During 2018, the oxbow was 15% obstructed, which would tend to somewhat lower the percentage of flow entering it compared to an unobstructed channel.
 Triangles indicate field measurements from 2011/2012 (McMillen, LLC 2013).
 Trendlines are power functions generated in Microsoft Excel.

-Figure ham%.
+Figure 11-5.
 Daily Percentage of Sacramento River Flow Entering the Oxbow Containing the Hamilton City Intake, 2018, Divided into Five Groups Based on Percentage of Hamilton City River Flow Diverted by the Intake.

-In addition to horizontal distribution, an important consideration for potential screen exposure of juvenile salmonids, including winter-run Chinook salmon, is the vertical distribution of fish in relation to the proposed action’s intakes.
+In addition to horizontal distribution, an important consideration for potential screen exposure of juvenile salmonids, including winter-run Chinook salmon, is the vertical distribution of fish in relation to the Project’s intakes.
 In general, migrating juvenile salmonids are located in the upper portion of the water column (Smith et al. 2009).
 This was illustrated locally in the hydroacoustic study near the Delta Cross Channel, for which fish were particularly abundant between around 4 to 7 meters (13–23 feet) below the surface of the 13-meter-deep (43 feet) water column (Blake and Horn 2006: Figure 41), i.e., greatest abundance was at about 33–50% of the water column.
-Preliminary information from annual stage frequency curves at Red Bluff (Kapla, pers. comm., June 2019) suggests that juvenile Chinook salmon occurring at between 33–50% of the water column depth could be at a similar depth to the intake screen much of the time.
-This preliminary stage frequency information includes all months of the year and will be refined to focus only on the main months of the alternatives’ diversions (i.e., November–April), as well as to include information for the Hamilton City intake (Kapla, pers. comm., June 2019).
+Preliminary information from annual stage frequency curves at Red Bluff (Kapla pers. comm.) suggests that juvenile Chinook salmon occurring at between 33–50% of the water column depth could be at a similar depth to the intake screen much of the time.
+This preliminary stage frequency information includes all months of the year and will be refined to focus only on the main months of the diversions (i.e., November–April) for Alternatives 1, 2, and 3, as well as to include information for the Hamilton City intake (Kapla pers. comm.).

-Potential exposure of juvenile salmonids to the Red Bluff and Hamilton City fish screens would be addressed by technical studies to inform spatial distribution and other factors, as outlined in Appendix 2D.
+Potential exposure of juvenile salmonids to the Red Bluff and Hamilton City fish screens would be addressed by technical studies to inform spatial distribution and other factors, as outlined in Appendix 2D, Section 2D.6 Fish Monitoring and Technical Studies Plan and Adaptive Management for Diversions.

 Entrainment Through Screens